10 best gifts for iPhone owners

 They're also really nicely made, with wooden backs, a fabric cable that doesn't tangle, in-line controls for answering calls, and they come with a leather and fabric carrying pouch.

-Apple does a range of gift card and gift card packs, in all sorts of sizes, and you can now get gift apps through iTunes. iTunes gift cards let the owner spend money on music, books, movies and apps, so they're guaranteed to find something they like.
+Apple does a range of gift card and gift card packs, in all sorts of sizes. iTunes gift cards let the owner spend money on music, books, movies and apps, so they're guaranteed to find something they like.